prooph/event-store-symfony-bundle/doc/configuration_reference.md

 The id of a service whose class implements `Prooph\EventStore\EventStore`.
 Please have a look at [the event store section](./event_store.md) of this documentation for further details.

-### repositories

-*Optional*

-Defines the repository that you can use to load and store your aggregates.
-For further details please have a look at [the event store section](./event_store.md) of this documentation.

-#### repository_class

-*Required*

-The FQCN of the repository.
-In most cases it will be a subclass of `Prooph\EventSourcing\Aggregate\AggregateRepository` but it most not be, it must just accept the same arguments in the constructor.

-#### aggregate_type

-*Required*

-The FQCN of the aggregate that is loaded and stored by the repository.

-## aggregate_translator

-*Required*

-The service id of the aggregate translator that is used by the repository.
-Its class must implement `Prooph\EventSourcing\Aggregate\AggregateTranslator`.

-#### snapshot_store

-*Optional*

-The service id of a snap shot store.
-Its class must implement `Prooph\SnapshotStore\SnapshotStore`.

 #### stream_name

 *Optional*

 You can pass a string as custom stream name if you want.

 #### one_stream_per_aggregate